eoinkelly/ember-runloop-handbook/README.md

   on its behalf (e.g. AJAX requests) or simply by asking the browser to be its alarm clock (e.g. `setTimeout`)

-## How ember listens for events
+### Where does the framework end an my app begin

+How does your Ember _application_ relate to the Ember _framework_?

+The machinery for responding to events is part of Ember _framework_ itself but it does not have a meaningful response without _application_ code.

+For example if the user is on `/#/blog/posts` and clicks a link to go to `/#/authors/shelly` the Ember _framework_ will recieve the click event but it won't be able to do anything meaningful with it without some _application_ code
+like:

+* A Router map to tell it how to understand the URL
+* The Route objects themselves e.g. BlogRoute, PostsRoute, AuthorsRoute
+* The models, controllers, views that all play a part in putting new data on the screen

+### What events does Ember listen to?

 The Ember docs have a list of [events Ember listens for by default](http://emberjs.com/api/classes/Ember.View.html#toc_event-names).
 These are 28 the entry points into our code.
 Anytime Ember does anything it is in response to an event.

+### How ember listens for events

+[This]() is a good resource for refreshing your understanding of how DOM events work.
+To get the most of the following discussion you should be familiar with how the browser propagates events and how the "capturing" and "bubbling" phase work.

-Ember registers handlers for these events in the same way you would if you were doing it with jQuery.
+Ember registers handlers for those 28 events in the same way you would if you were doing it yourself with jQuery.
+More specifically:

-* It listens to events on only one element in the DOM: `<body>` (or `rootElement` if you specified one)
+* Ember attaches *all* its listeneners to a single element in the DOM.
-* It listens on the normal "bubbling" phase
+* This element is `<body>` unless your application specifies a `rootElement`
-* The handler that it registers decides what the Ember response to the event should be.
+* Ember attaches listeners to the normal "bubbling" phase.

-Implications:
+### Problem: Clashing events

-* It is possible and likely to run event handlers _before_ ember runs.
-Any event handlers you add manually to elements lower down in the DOM tree will be run
+It is possible and likely that any event listeners you add manually will run _before_ Ember runs.
+Examples:
-  **before** Ember sees them.
-Hint: this is a bad idea.

-TODO: be consistent in use of "listener", "handler" etc.

-## Where does the framework end an my app begin

-How does your Ember _application_ relate to the Ember _framework_?
-The framework listens for events and runs your _application_ code to provide a _meaningful_ response.

-The machinery for responding to events is part of Ember itself but it does not have a meaningful response without application code.

-For example if the
-user is on `/#/blog/posts` and clicks a link to go to `/#/authors/shelly` the Ember _framework_ will recieve the click event but it won't be able to do anything meaningful with it without your _application_ code like

-* The Router in your applicaiton tells the framework what Route objects are part
+* You add a handler to a node deeper in the DOM tree
-* of the URL
+* You add a handler to the capturing phase.
-* The Route objects themselves e.g. BlogRoute, PostsRoute, AuthorsRoute
-* lots of other stuff

-## Digging deeper into Ember event response
+This is a bad thing because Ember assumes that it has complete control over whatever portion of DOM you have given it.
+It will happily create and remove nodes within there and won't care if you had event listeners attached.

+At best you won't get the intended result of the listener and at worst you get the joy of _zombie event listeners_ creating chaos in your nice clean DOM.
+Anybody who has built a Backbone app without Marionnette knows this joy.

+You might be thinking that you are unlikely to want to add your own listeners but this is exactly what will happen if you try to integrate any third party JS code with your Ember app e.g. a jQuery plugin.

+So we have a problem: How can we manually add event listeners to the DOM without clashing with Ember?

+Spoiler alert: The Runloop is part of the solution here but before we understand how we need to lay some more groudwork.

+### Problem: Uncoordinated work

-So the pattern of how ember works is have periods of intense activity in response to some event and then go back to being idle until the next event happens and the browser runs the Ember event handler again.
+So the pattern of how Ember works is have periods of intense activity in response to some event and then go back to being idle until the next event happens.

-    [graph of timeline with spaced out chunks of activity]

 Lets dig a little deeper into these periods of intense activity.

-    [graph of a single chunk from graph above zoomed in to see more detail]

 We already know that the first code to get run in reponse to an event is the handler function that Ember registered with the browser.
 What happens after that?
-Lets consider an imaginary example of how a simpler, no runloop Ember might respond:
+Lets consider an imaginary example of how a simpler, _no Runloop_ Ember might respond:

     [explain here the kinds of work that ember does and make it clear that there are